-Environmental Stewardship of the Dry Valleys
+Environmental Stewardship of the McMurdo Dry Valleys

 The continent of Antarctica has been formally set aside for scientific research, and the nations that have signed the Antarctic Treaty (official link , Wikipedia link) have agreed to defer territorial claims, plans for permanent settlement, and resource development.
 Antarctica is managed by many nations through the Antarctic Treaty System, not a single nation or agency.
+Antarctica remains a place where science can directly inform policy and scientists have a role to play in developing the rules by which they operate to preserve the form and function of these remote, novel landscapes.

 The McMurdo Dry Valleys represent the largest ice-free portion of Antarctica.
-At first glance, these landscapes are composed of glaciers, lakes, streams, and exposed soils.
-This desert ecosystem is millions of years old and the unique geological features and novel assemblages of primarily microscopic organisms are fragile.
-It is the uniqueness of this landscape that draws scientists from around the world.
-Human presence and activities in the McMurdo Dry Valleys are regulated by the Antarctic Treaty System, and the entire landscape is a designated Antarctic Specially Managed Area (ASMA).
+The valleys are composed of glaciers, lakes, streams, and sandy-gravelly soils.
+Closer inspection reveals a microbially-dominated desert ecosystem composed of novel assemblages of primarily microscopic organisms.
+Because of the uniqueness of this landscape and fragile nature of the ecosystem, human presence and activities in the McMurdo Dry Valleys are regulated by the Antarctic Treaty System, and the entire landscape is a designated Antarctic Specially Managed Area (ASMA).

-Antarctica remains a place where science can directly inform policy and scientists have a role to play in developing the rules by which they operate to preserve the form and function of these remote, novel landscapes.
-In the 1990s, 3 Environmental Workshops were held to develop protocols for working in the Dry Valleys, the last of which was held in 1998.
-Formal reports were generated and published after each workshop, and these products have been used to develop management guidelines for the Dry Valleys.
+In the 1990s, 3 Environmental Workshops) initiated by MCM?
+LTER scientists in collaboration with NSF and international partners were held to develop protocols for working in the Dry Valleys, the last of which was held in 1998.
+Formal reports were generated and published after each workshop (links below).
+These products have been used to develop management guidelines for the Dry Valleys.

-McMurdo LTER scientists have been integral to the cooperative effort to responsibly conduct scientific field research in the Dry Valleys for over two decades and we continue to work with international collaborators, NSF, and other interested parties to reduce current and potential impact on this landscape.
+McMurdo LTER scientists have been integral to the cooperative effort to responsibly conduct scientific field research in the Dry Valleys for over two decades and we continue to work with international collaborators, NSF, and other interested parties to reduce current and potential impact and to maintain ecosystem functioning? on this landscape.

 Past Environmental Workshop Reports (with links as applicable):